FOREX-Dollar inches lower into Christmas lull

 "I reckon dollar-yen will get as high as it can relatively early in the year, the euro as low as it can by the time of the French elections in May and Treasury yields may get as high as they can sometime soon after that."

-The dollar index was marginally lower at 103.04, just over half a cent off its 103.65 post-Fed peak.
+The dollar index was marginally lower on the day at 103.04, just over half a cent off its post-Fed peak of 103.65.

-Bets a Trump Administration and Republican-controlled Congress will push up inflation next year have driven two-year U.S. yields almost two percentage points above their German equivalent, the widest since 2005.
+Bets a Trump Administration and Republican-controlled Congress will push up inflation next year have driven two-year U.S. paper almost two full percentage points above their German equivalent, the widest since 2005.

-At the same time, the Bank of Japan and European Central Bank are actively working to keep short-term yields negative, suggesting the gap may widen further.
+At the same time, the Bank of Japan and European Central Bank are actively working to keep their short-term yields deep in negative territory, hinting the gap may widen further.

-"We still expect a bullish dollar narrative to continue to dominate currency market themes as we enter 2017," said Adam Myers, senior rates and FX strategist with Commonwealth Bank in London.
+"Yield spreads should attract more capital into the USD," said Ray Attrill, global co-head of FX at NAB.

-"We look for renewed euro downside to begin as early as next week (and) a fall below parity during the first quarter."
-(Additional reporting by Wayne Cole in Sydney; Editing by Alison Williams and Nigel Stephenson)
+"Monetary policy divergence is set to be more pronounced in 2017 with Fed tightening while BoJ, ECB and BoE further expand their balance sheets."